 11. Who do I contact if I have questions or need assistance?

 If you have additional or specific questions not addressed above, or if you have experienced issues regarding your right to make an informed decision, you may contact:

 Labor Relations Officer

-Or the Human Resources Consultant for your area.
-Click HERE to find out your area HR Consultant contact information.
+Or the Human Resources Consultant for your area; go to the HRS Information page to find out your area HR Consultant contact information.